stephanbrez/auto-py-env/README.md

 ### ENV_DIRECTORIES

-List the directories where `conda-auto-activate` should look for `environment.yml` files or `/envs` directories.
+List the directories where `auto-py-env` should look for `environment.yml` files or `/envs` directories.
 This is useful if you want to restrict automatic activation to certain parts of your file system.

-Modify the list in `conda-auto-activate.sh`:
+Modify the list in `auto-py-env.sh`:

 ```bash
 ENV_DIRECTORIES=(